aloneZDC/weibo/README.md

 * Dynamic Breadcrumbs

-## Foundation Panel
+## Dashboard

-The foundation panel is the e-commerce ***dashboard*** administration.
 Here, you will be able to manage the base information of your store, such as categories, products features and more.

-At the moment, the panel just has the module to manage the store categories.
+At the moment, the panel just has the module to manage the store categories, products and products features.
 However, it is intended to be the replacement for ***wpanel***.

-You will be able to visit this section by typing this address within your installed app, as so ```http://app.dev/foundation```.
+You will be able to visit this section by typing this address within your installed app, as so ```http://app.dev/dashboard```.
 Once the whole ***wpanel*** is migrated to it, we will be updating the references in the app.

-To visit the foundation panel, you will have to be logged in as <a href="antvel.com">admin@antvel.com</a>
+Remember, you will have to be logged in either as seller or admin.